PangJian123/See-Degraded-Objects/README.md

 # See-Degraded-Objects
-The code for the paper entitled "See Degraded Objects: A Physics-guided Approach for Object Detection in Adverse Environments"
+The code for the paper entitled "See Degraded Objects: A Physics-guided Approach for Object Detection in Adverse Environments" (IEEE Transactions on Image Processing, TIP)

 Edited by Jian Pang